 Formed in 1946 by these cooperatives, Allegheny’s mission has been to provide electric cooperative consumers with a reliable supply of energy at a competitive price.
 In doing so, Allegheny has been very active in meeting its members’ desire to support conservation, provide clean and renewable energy generation, and ensure a secure energy future for electric cooperatives.

 Allegheny has a diversified power supply portfolio with significant investments in nuclear and hydropower resources and minimal reliance on carbon-based fuels.
-About 65 percent of Allegheny’s energy supply comes from these clean, stable and relatively low-cost resources.
-Allegheny owns 10 percent of the Susquehanna Steam Electric Station, a 2,600-megawatt, two-unit nuclear power plant located in Luzerne County, Pa.
-Talen Energy Corporation owns the remaining 90 percent and operates the boiling water reactor facility.
+Approximate 60% of Allegheny’s energy supply comes from these clean, stable and relatively low-cost resources.
+Allegheny owns 10% of the Susquehanna Steam Electric Station, a 2,600-megawatt, two-unit nuclear power plant located in Luzerne County, Pa.
+Talen Energy Corporation owns the remaining 90% and operates the boiling water reactor facility.

 Allegheny also operates the Raystown Hydroelectric Project/William F. Matson Generating Station (Raystown), a two-unit, 21-megawatt, run-of-river hydropower facility located at Raystown Lake and Dam in Huntingdon County, Pa.
 In 2007, Raystown earned the distinction of being the first hydroelectric plant in Pennsylvania to be certified as a Low Impact Hydroelectric Facility by the Low Impact Hydropower Institute (LIHI), a non-profit organization dedicated to reducing environmental impacts of hydropower generation.
 The certification continues Allegheny’s high standard of environmental stewardship.